 You can also get legally married in any Approved Premises.
 The ceremony is carried out by a Registrar from the Registrar's Office local to the Approved Premises.
-Ever After at Lower Grenofen is an Approved Premises for the Tavistock area of West Devon, we're licensed by Devon County Council.
+Ever After at Lower Grenofen is an Approved Premises for the Tavistock area.